 If your cartridge does not appear, it is because we have never received samples.
 We are happy to add new cartridges to our tables.
 For instructions on sending samples, click here

 Note: The actual pilots remain the same as for our standard programs.
-Those same pilots have been assigned a three-digit AZTEC code with a single letter suffix.
+Those same pilots have been assigned a three-digit Analyse code with a single letter suffix.
 This code instructs the annealer as to which cartridge it is analysing.
 Some of our pilots have a B prefix engraved on the top such as B29 for 300 Win Mag.
 Please ignore that B. It just stands for "belted” and has no relevance to the AZTEC codes.

 If at any time you make an incorrect entry, just hold down – and then press Start at the same time.
 This will take you back to the main menu.
 Start again.